universvm/program-da/README.md

 `da`  everything related to the Data Analysys course

-Each folder is then divided in `checkpoints`.
+Each folder is then divided in `checkpoints` which are located into folders 1-X.